skaramicke/tpl-phoenix-pg-k8s-tilt/README.md

 To start your Phoenix server:

-* Run `mix setup` to install and setup dependencies
+* Run `make tilt` to start the development server environment
-* Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`server.localtest.me:8080`](http://server.localtest.me:8080) from your browser.

 Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+Please [the pheonix deployment guides](https://hexdocs.pm/phoenix/deployment.html) and then [GOINGLIVE.md](./GOINGLIVE.md) for instructions.

 ## Learn more